DecisionsDev/odm-container-samples/decisioncenter/webhooknotifier/README-DOCKER.md

      - Enter a name for the snapshot: `mysnapshot`
      - Click **Create**

-#### Viewing Notification Output
+#### Viewing the notification file Output

 After creating this snapshot, a notification will be triggered.

 To view the content of the generated log file, run the following command:

 ```shell
 docker exec -ti <webhooknotifier-logfile-container-id> sh -c 'cat /app/results/default.txt'